annaKobra/meanStack-task-management/README.md

-# Users app
+# MERN Users app

-An users app built with MEAN stack.
+An app that displays users and thier tasks and posts -  developed using Angular, Node, Express and MongoDB.
 This app enable two main different flows or implementations:

-1. Users - add a new user, update and delete it
+1. Users - add a new user, search user, update and delete
 2. Selecting a user and manage his tasks and posts

 ## Core Packages
 1. Angular Router (for routing)